On-Duty-Org/Beats-Allocation-SIH/README.md

 ### Interactive map to manage alert
 #### Map Legend
-- Moving Siren: Location of police patrols
+- Moving Siren: Location of police patrols (Clickable to view the information about the respective police)
-- Pulsing Dot: Live alert location
+- Pulsing Dot: Live alert location (Pulsing dot represents the live alerts sent via the mobile app)
 ### Screenshots
 ![Maps](/Frontend/screenshots/1.png?raw=true "Optional Title")
 ### Settings to allocate new zones and police on map